bhagyashriyogeshpatil/flavor-fusion/README.md

 #### Navigation Menu
 The navigation bar adapts based on user login status and is fully responsive for both desktop and mobile devices.

+The navigation bar is visible on every page, depending on whether the user is logged in.
+It adjusts to different screen sizes, turning into a hamburger menu on smaller screens for easy access.
+When a user logs in or registers, a success message is shown.

 - As a developer, I want to create a navigation menu in the base template so that users can easily navigate through the website's pages. **(User Story#6) (must have)**
 - As a User, I can navigate between pages easily so that I can explore the website content without any confusion. **(User Story#23) (must have)**